philayres/em-secure-api/README.md

 The code for the creation of the one-time secure token is easy to translate to other languages too.

+NOTE: the option to use a URL parameter for the one time token is available.
+Set the constant `CONFIG_USE_NONCE_PARAM = 'ottoken'` and rather than checking the header, the URL parameter `ottoken` will be used instead.
+This is a Base64 encoded representation (final \n removed) of the standard token, allowing it to be cleanly passed in GET URLs.

+Why?
+Maybe you want to provide browser-based access to resources, where the ottoken is generated on the server and has just a short lifespan.
+For example, we are using this to retrieve and unencrypt files stored on a cloud service, without getting in the main line of our Ruby on Rails app, taking load off everything.

 Implementing your API
 ------------------